gulley/Sunset-Visualization/README.md

 ## To do
+- Add a link to show the current location
 - Clean up labels at the top
 - Add option to show either sunrise or sunset times